 The Iloca IIa was introduced in the early 1950's, and is an updated version of the Iloca II.
-It is a fairly simple camera to use, except for the rather awkward film loading and film transport mechanism.
+It is a fairly simple and straightforward camera to use, except perhaps for the rather awkward film loading and film transport mechanism.
 The overall quality of components, such as the lens and shutter assemblies, is quite reasonable for this class of camera.
-The Iloca IIa is virtually identical to the Iloca Ia, except for the inclusion of a built-in rangefinder on the Iloca IIa and relocation of the rewind lock to the back of the camera.
+The Iloca IIa is virtually identical to the Iloca Ia, except that the Iloca IIa has a built-in rangefinder, and the rewind lock has been relocated to the back of the camera.

 The Iloca IIa offers some useful improvements over its predecessor, the main difference being the relocation of the shutter release button to the camera body.
 This change does away with at least one step in the film advance sequence - you no longer have to depress the film wind knob in order to advance the film frame counter.
 The later model also provides protection against unintentional double-exposures.
 The Prontor shutter versions offer an upgraded delayed action setting and X flash synch setting.
 There is also a version stamped "MADE FOR NAVY SERVICE" as shown in the photos on this page.
 Some Iloca IIa models have a removable depth of field table on the camera back - handy if the film becomes jammed inside the camera.